noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - semi colons only required if multiple statements exist on the same line
 - all data types are objects, so that have a `someVar.someMember`
 - you can coerce numbers to strings, e.g. `"ima string " + 5`
+- there are no breaks/continues in scala
+  - use `return` statement to break out of a loop
+  - use an if statement to branch from the remaining code block

 ```java
 println("console log")